1. GENERAL Except as provided below, races will be sailed under the I.S.A.F. Rules with the R.Y.A prescriptions and Class Rules.

 f) i.
 MIXED ONE DESIGNS shall be Yare & Bure One Designs, Yarmouth One Designs, Rebels, Yeomans, Broads One Designs.
 NO BOOMING OUT, NO SPINNAKERS and NO NON-CLASS SAILS allowed.

 ii.
-COMBINED ALLCOMERS shall include Allcomers A - Keel boats; Allcomers B&C - Dinghies
+COMBINED ALLCOMERS Split starts shall include Allcomers A - Keel boats; Allcomers B - Dinghies; Allcomers C - Dinghies Portsmouth Yardstick (PY) 1200 and above.

 h) LOCAL BOATS A local boat shall be a boat normally moored between Acle Bridge and South Walsham Broad on the River Bure, or between Thurne Mouth and Potter Heigham up-river bridge on the River Thurne, including Womack Water.
 A boat normally wintered in Thurne, Oby, Repps, Potter Heigham, Womack Water and Upton shall also be eligible.